MapsterMapper/Mapster/README.md

 ####Conditional Mapping
-The MapFrom configuration can accept a third parameter that provides a condition based on the source.
+The Map configuration can accept a third parameter that provides a condition based on the source.
 If the condition is not met, the mapping is skipped altogether.

     TypeAdapterConfig<TSource, TDestination>()
         .NewConfig()
         .IgnoreMember(dest => dest.Property)
-        .MapFrom(dest => dest.FullName, src => src.FullName, srcCond => srcCond.City == "Victoria");
+        .Map(dest => dest.FullName, src => src.FullName, srcCond => srcCond.City == "Victoria");

 ####Max Depth
 When mapping nested or tree-type structures, it's often necessary to specify a max nesting depth to prevent overflows.